SteamedGit/stocksCandlestick/README.md

 ## Overview
 Get data from AlphaVantage and IEXCloud public apis about stocks, indexes etc..
 Create candlestick plot with macd from data.
-Daily data is stored in sqlite3 db.
+Daily data is stored in sqlite3 database.

 ## How to use
 * Install packages listed in requirement.txt (some kind of virtual environment recommended)